OneEsk19/DSCAM/Read support for exons/README.md

   - green is canonical donor site.
   - yellow is canonical acceptor site.
   - blue represents position of exon as defined in the annotation file.

+Output:
+.svg - A vector graphic

+### batch_resize_svg

+This is a bash script for resizing all .svg files in a folder.
+  - Execute this script from the folder which contains all the svgs you want to resize
+  - Change the -w and -h accordingly